 Linux neptune 5.19.0-2-amd64 #1 SMP PREEMPT_DYNAMIC Debian 5.19.11-1 (2022-09-24) x86_64

-Not nearly as elegant as a mesh VPN, but works well when you’re in a pinch on a low bandwidth connection.
+While it is not as flexible as mesh VPN doing actual IP routing, it works extremely well when you’re in a pinch on a low bandwidth connection.